oskarth/experiments.oskarth.com/content/unix00.md

 This can be tested by:

-- ability to understand modern operating systems.
+- ability to understand modern operating systems
-- contributing a patch to a modern OS like Linux or FreeBSD.
+- contributing a patch to a modern OS like Linux or FreeBSD

 See this HN [comment](https://news.ycombinator.com/item?id=4599048) for why the second wouldn't be as unreasonable of a goal as it may appear at first.